Clinton campaign weighed forcing out Democratic chairwoman

 Most Read Stories

-Wasserman Schultz announced her resignation just before the DNC convention last summer after an earlier WikiLeaks hack of DNC emails showed party officials had favored Clinton over challenger Bernie Sanders.
+Wasserman Schultz announced her resignation just before the DNC convention this past summer after an earlier WikiLeaks hack of DNC emails showed party officials had favored Clinton over challenger Bernie Sanders.
 The party apparatus was supposed to stay scrupulously neutral during the primary campaign.

 Wasserman Schultz was replaced on an interim basis by Donna Brazile.